MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study1 exercise 1 to 8.md

 19. Select **Post**.

 20. Check or uncheck the **Transfer all posting errors to a new journal** check box.
-If you enable this option, any lines that fail to post will be copied to a new journal.
+    > **Note** If you enable this option, any lines that fail to post will be copied to a new journal.
 You can use the information in the log to correct the issues and then re-post the lines.

 21. Select **OK**.